rust-lang/rust/text/0000-api-evolution.md

   to disambiguate are not automatically "major" changes.
 (But in such cases, one must evaluate how widespread these "minor" changes are).

-* In principle, it should be possible to produce a version of the code for any dependencies that *will not break* when upgrading to a new minor revision.
+* In principle, it should be possible to produce a version of dependency code that *will not break* when upgrading other dependencies, or Rust itself, to a new minor revision.
 This goes hand-in-hand with the above bullet; as we will see, it's possible to save a fully "elaborated" version of upstream code that does not require any disambiguation.
 The "in principle" refers to the fact that getting there may require some additional tooling or language support, which this RFC outlines.

 That means that any breakage in a minor release must be very "shallow": it must always be possible to locally fix the problem through some kind of